-House Bill 1836 passed by the 74th Texas Legislature includes a provision that governing boards may agree to allow certain nonresident students to pay tuition at the resident tuition rate.
-A student who resides in a county or parish of Arkansas, Louisiana, New Mexico, or Oklahoma that is adjacent to Texas is eligible for such treatment provided the adjoining state allows a Texas resident of a county adjoining that state enrolled at a public institution in that state to pay the tuition rate charged for residents of that state.
+3. U. T. El Paso: Establishment of Resident Tuition Rates for Students Residing in Counties in New Mexico Adjacent to Texas Effective with the Fall Semester 1995 (Catalog Change).-House Bill 1836 passed by the 74th Texas Legislature includes a provision that governing boards may agree to allow certain nonresident students to pay tuition at the resident tuition rate effective in September 1995.
+A student who resides in a county or parish of Arkansas, Louisiana, New Mexico, or Oklahoma that is adjacent to Texas is eligible for such a tuition concession provided the adjoining state allows a Texas resident of a county adjoining that state enrolled at a public institution in that state to pay the tuition rate charged for residents of that state.